phillip-kruger/phillip-kruger.github.io/_posts/2020-06-09-supersonic_subatomic_graphql.md

 ### Partial results

-The above example merge two different data sources, but let's say the score system is down.
+The above example merges two different data sources, but let's say the score system is down.
 We will then still return the data we have, and an error for the score:

 ```